jnmartin84/sm64-dc/README.md

 This repo does not include all assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.
 Specifically you will need to provide the US version.

-## Building for Sega Dreamcast
-# Just use the CDI builder found here: https://colab.research.google.com/drive/1JsN-2JOu1tzzHKowCJJRgtL01XgejZTE #

-Nobody follows directions anyway.
-If you want to build it the real way, I'll leave the reset of the docs, but I know they'll go unread.

 **Fixed textures live in the psp/textures/ folder. copy these into textures/, overwrite the extracted ones, and rebuild**

 1. Install the Dreamcast toolchain https://github.com/KallistiOS/KallistiOS/tree/master/utils/dc-chain.